 Images usually reflect your business, the offer you’re making, or both.
 As you’ll see in the examples at the end, some businesses photograph their products.
 But there are also plenty of places to get attractive images for free.
 Check out our guide to 39 Places to Find Images for Better Conversions.

-Click on the submit button to bring up the Design Fields menu on the left where you can edit the colors and change the button to the color you prefer.
+Click on the submit button in the live preview to bring up the Editing Fields Element menu on the left.
+Here you can edit your optin fields and button formatting and actions.

-Change the text by typing in the Submit Placeholder box – we’re using “Get Started Now”.
+Change your button text by clicking on the Button tab and typing your text in the Button Text field (we’re using “Get Started Now”).
 This is the call to action, which is the one thing you want visitors to do to take the next step.
 Check out our guide to writing the perfect call to action for more inspiration.